4 Key Points for Proper Running Posture

 Our Run Clinic Instructors will help you achieve your goals – whether it’s to start and maintain a more active lifestyle, or to one day finish a full marathon.

 Registration is still open for select clinics, including our half and full marathon clinics.
-If you’re looking to join an active, supportive community that will cheer you on your path to success, these clinics are for you!
+If you’re looking to join a supportive community that will cheer you on, these clinics are for you!